Lexpedite/blawx/INSTALL.md

 ## Updating Blawx

 Blawx is under active development.
+Currently, updates are being sent to GitHub only, there is no published python module or docker container.
 In order to run the most recent version of Blawx, go to the directory in which you installed it, and run these commands:

 ```